• icon phone

 In India, there are no specific money market rates.
 However, money market mutual fund rates can vary based on the type of fund and market conditions.
 It’s best to check the latest rates directly with individual funds or financial institutions.

-3. Which is the best money market fund?
+3. What are the best money market funds in UAE?

 4. What is the difference between mutual funds and the money market?